zecure/blog.zecure.org/content/post/alarm.md

     ./bin/console fos:user:create alarm
     ./bin/console fos:user:promote alarm ROLE_ALARM

-Now all that is left to do for the server is to configure our web server, *lighttpd*.
-To start the web server we need a valid TLS certificate.
+Now all that is left to do is to configure our web server, *lighttpd*.
+To securely start the web server we need a valid TLS certificate though.
 It can be obtained from LetsEncrypt.

     lighty-enable-mod fastcgi fastcgi-php